 Internet (Online) Banking Security Precautions

-Recently, The Bank of Union ("Bank") has seen significant changes in the internet banking threat landscape.
+Recently, The Bank of Union ("Bank") has seen significant changes in the Internet banking threat landscape.
 Fraudsters have continued to develop and deploy more sophisticated, effective, and malicious methods to compromise authentication mechanisms and gain unauthorized access to customers' online accounts.
 Rapidly growing organized criminal groups have become more specialized in financial fraud and have been successful in compromising an increasing array of controls.
 Various complicated types of attack tools have been developed and automated into downloadable kits.
 Fraudsters are responsible for losses of hundreds of millions of dollars resulting from online account takeovers and unauthorized funds transfers.
 The Bank is providing the below security awareness information for your use and action to help protect your online account and transaction information.Below are the protections and liabilities for consumer transactions using The Bank of Union's Internet Banking program:

 To access our Internet Banking service, you must use the ID and/or other means of access we establish or provide for your Internet Banking Customer Account together with a PIN.
 It is your responsibility to safeguard the ID and PIN we provide.
 Anyone to whom you give your Internet Banking ID and PIN or other means of access will have full access to your accounts even if you attempt to limit that person's authority.

-You, or someone you have authorized by giving them your Internet Banking ID and PIN or other means of access (even if that person exceeds your authority), can instruct us to perform the following transactions:
+You, or someone you have authorized by giving them your Internet Banking ID and PIN or other means of access (even if that person exceeds your authorization), can instruct us to perform the following transactions:

 - Make transfers between your qualifying accounts to the extent authorized;